Ilana Berger

-Ilana Berger (אילנה ברגר; born 1965) is a Mexican-born Israeli professional tennis player and Olympian.
+Ilana Berger (אילנה ברגר; born 1965) is a Mexican-born Israeli former professional tennis player and Olympian.

 Berger reached her highest individual ranking on the WTA Tour on 10 August 1992, when she became # 149 in the world.
 On 25 November 1991, she peaked at world number 153 in the doubles rankings.

 Biography

 Berger was born on 31 December 1965, in Mexico City, Mexico.
 She started playing tennis at the age of 7.

 Tennis career

 In the late 1980s, after serving for two years in the Israel Defense Forces, Berger became a professional tennis player.
 She won 7 singles titles in the ITF Women's Circuit.

 Berger won 12 Maccabiah Games medals during her career, including gold, a few of them as a "veteran" while playing Mixed Doubles with Shlomo Glickstein.
 At the 1989 Maccabiah Games she beat American Andrea Berger to win a gold medal in women's singles.

 Berger was elected as one of three best tennis players in Israel's history in the celebrations of Israel's first 50 years.

 Berger was Israel's Women's National Champion for five years.

 Berger competed for Israel at the 1988 Summer Olympics in Seoul.

-Berger represented Israel in 26 meetings in the Federation Cup from 1986–92, going 19–21.
+Berger represented Israel in 26 meetings in the Federation Cup from 1986 to 1992, going 19–21.

+In 2010 she was awarded an honorary medal by the Knesset "for her activities in tennis".